-Multnomah County in Oregon is conducting a feasibility study on attaching mini-turbines to the face of bridge piers on the Willamette River in order to generate renewable and economically-stable electricity.
+Multnomah County in Oregon conducted a feasibility study on attaching miniturbines to the face of bridge piers on the Willamette River in order to generate renewable and economically stable electricity.
 Since Multnomah County has limited geothermal, solar, and wind renewable energy, hydrokinetic resources on the Willamette River may be the most viable option for providing renewable and reliable electricity generation.
 Attaching miniturbines to seven county-owned piers could provide hydrokinetic electricity generation to the county or local grid without building a dam or diversion, while also providing some protection from shipping, fish, and wildlife.
-The feasibility study is expected to help determine whether generating electricity via these mini-turbines attached to bridge piers is economically and logistically feasible; the optimal size, number, and placement of turbines and resultant electrical power generated; the compliance issues associated with the project; and whether the county, local utility, or third-party developer would be the best entity to undertake such a hydrokinetic energy production project.
+The feasibility study has determined whether generating electricity via these miniturbines attached to bridge piers is economically and logistically feasible; the optimal size, number, and placement of turbines and resultant electrical power generated; the compliance issues associated with the project; and whether the county, local utility, or third-party developer would be the best entity to undertake such a hydrokinetic energy production project.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Northwest Energy WET-NZ Multi-Mode Wave \$1,818,519 FY10 MHK Technology Oregon Innovations Energy Converter Advancement Readiness Advancement Project Initiative FOA
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Northwest Energy Azura Multi-Mode Wave Energy \$1,818,519 FY10 MHK Technology Oregon Innovations Converter Advancement Project Readiness Advancement Initiative FOA Duningt Description

-Northwest Energy Innovations (NWEI), in partnership with other industry leaders, has verified the ocean wavelength functionality of the Wave Energy Technology-New Zealand (WET-NZ) device through wave tank testing and controlled open sea deployment of a 1:2 scale device.
+Northwest Energy Innovations, in partnership with industry leaders, has verified the ocean wavelength functionality of the Azura device (previously called WET-NZ) through wave tank testing and controlled open-sea deployment of a 1:2 scale device.
 The project built on previous testing in controlled nearshore wave environments by implementing a range of identified design improvements.
-Through the new round of wave tank testing and controlled sea deployment, this project gained energy capture performance data for improved cost of electricity calculations and new understanding of the wave impedance matching ability of the WET-NZ design.
-WET-NZ is at an advanced stage of development and positioned for deployment of a full-scale pre-commercial prototype device.
-The WET-NZ technology is positioned for implementation of a commercialization strategy in the United States.
+Through the new round of wave tank testing and controlled sea deployment, this project gained energy-capture performance data for improved cost-of-electricity calculations and new understanding of the wave impedance matching ability of the Azura design.
+Azura is at an advanced stage of development and positioned for deployment of a full-scale pre-commercial prototype device.
+The Azura technology is positioned for implementation of a commercialization strategy in the United States.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Northwest Energy Innovations WET-NZ Multi-Mode Wave \$500,00 FY12 In-Water Wave Hawaii innovations Energy Converter Advancement Project Energy Conversion Device Testing Support
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Northwest Energy Innovations Azura Multi-Mode Technology Demonstration at the U.S. Navy's Wave Energy Test Site \$699,000 FY12 In-Water Wave Energy Conversion Device Testing Support FOA Hawaii Duning the December the co

-NWEI's Wave Energy Technology-New Zealand will be deployed at the U.S. Navy's Wave Energy Test Site in Hawaii to conduct open-ocean grid connected testing for a period of 12 months.
+Northwest Energy Innovations' Wave Energy Technology-New Zealand technology, which was recently renamed to Azura, will be deployed at the U.S. Navy's Wave Energy Test Site in Hawaii to conduct open-ocean grid-connected testing for a period of 12 months.
 The primary objectives of this project are to utilize data collected during the deployment to optimize energy capture, validate existing levelized cost of electricity and performance models, and further refine the models.